Record-breaker Duplantis Retains Olympic Pole Vault Title - UrduPoint

 Remarkably it was the ninth time the US-born Swede had broken the record.

-In the competition before the procession, American Sam Kendricks won silver with a best of 5.95m, Greece's Emmanouil Karalis taking bronze (5.
+In the competition before the procession, American Sam Kendricks won silver with a best of 5.95m, Greece's Emmanouil Karalis taking bronze (5.90) on countback.

 The gold meant Duplantis became the first man to retain the pole vault title since American Bob Richards in 1952 and 1956.